christimahu/dev/README.md

 - `dev delete` - Delete the container
 - `dev logs` - View container logs
 - `dev prune` - Clean up unused Docker resources

+## Installation Workflow Details

+To understand the installation process better:

+1. **Setup script (`setup.py`)**:
+   - Sets up configuration symlinks (Neovim, shell)
+   - Builds local tools like the HTTP server
+   - Creates the `dev` command alias
+   - Does NOT build the Docker container

+2. **Build command (`dev build`)**:
+   - Creates the Docker image with all development tools
+   - Installs programming languages and tools
+   - Configures the development environment

+This two-step process allows for better control and separation of concerns.

 ## Recommended Workflow